Bircoder432/uhpm/README.md

+# The repository has been archived; it fell victim to vibe-coding.

 # UHPM - Universal Home Package Manager 🚀

 **UHPM** is a universal package manager for home use, written in Rust.
 Future plans include support for application distribution similar to brew.